xlyric/PV-discharge-Dimmer-AC-Dimmer-KIT-Robotdyn/README.md

 The Online Documentation is [HERE](https://pvrouteur.apper-solaire.org)

+# Easyest Methode

+Use Web OTA for upload the code https://ota.apper-solaire.org/ and select your installation.

+after upload, connect to AP Wifi "dimmer" and connect to your own network

+# Methode for Advanced users ( VS Code)

 # 01 - Install of  Visual Studio Code

 To transfer the code to the microcontroller (ESP8266 or Robotdyn) it is necessary to install[ Visual Studio Code](https://code.visualstudio.com/).